ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Transforming data: Jinja2 filters
 =================================

 Jinja2 filters transform template expressions from one kind of data into another.
 For example, the ``capitalize(s)`` filter capitalizes any value passed to it.
-Jinja2 includes many `builtin filters`_ and Ansible supplies :ref:`many more filters <playbooks_filters>`.
+Jinja2 includes many `built-in filters <http://jinja.pocoo.org/docs/templates/#builtin-filters>`_ and Ansible supplies :ref:`many more filters <playbooks_filters>`.

 .. _yaml_gotchas: